COVID-19: Long Island Sees New Uptick In Cases, Positive Testing Rate; Latest Totals By County

-Long Island saw a new uptick in the positivity rate for COVID-19 testing, according to newly released data on Tuesday, Sept.
-15.
+Long Island saw another new uptick in the positivity rate for COVID-19 testing, according to newly released data on Wednesday, Sept.
+16.

 Here are positivity testing rates for the last five days on Long Island: